Edit 12/12/2022: I made a few small changes to this post to make some attributions to other authors clearer.

 - Anti-ballistic missiles make it more likely that moments of crisis will escalate to nuclear war (be bad for ‘crisis stability’).
 If both sides have them, the side which strikes first will have an advantage in a nuclear war - their defences will only have to respond to a comparatively ragged and weak second strike.
 So, in cases where each side fears the other might attack, there is an incentive to strike first.

 In the next section, I assess the extent to which this case provides support for the six key claims about Track II diplomacy.
+This article by Paul Rubinson also gives an overview of key claims in the literature about the influence of Pugwash on policy, including in the case of anti-ballistic missiles.

 4. Support for claims about the effect of Track II diplomacy